mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 1. `self.Title` - Sets the title of the dialog.
 This is a standard string.
 2. `self.Padding` - Set a blank border area within which any child content will be placed.
 This requires the creation of a  [Eto.Drawing.Padding](http://api.etoforms.picoe.ca/html/T_Eto_Drawing_Padding.htm) structure.
 3. `self.Resizable` - Whether the dialog box is resizable by dragging with the mouse.
-This is a True/False boolean
+This is a True/False Boolean.

 ![{{ site.baseurl }}/images/dialog-properties.svg]({{ site.baseurl }}/images/dialog-properties.svg){: .img-center width="65%"}